jaseknighter/splnkr/README.md

 * K1+E3: fine tune the value of the selected effect

 ## todo
+* integrate shell commands to reconfigure norns audio signal paths into the script
 * build out a sampler sequencer
 * add a frequency follower
 * augment supercollider effects processor